 You should also make sure that you are not drinking or eating after someone who has walking pneumonia, nor should you allow anyone to eat or drink after you if you have it.
 Because you are contagious when you have walking pneumonia, try to avoid being around people who have a compromised immune system.

-Even though you can spread this disease to another person, the bacteria does not usually cause the same infection but instead they may just trigger an upper respiratory infection like the flu or a cold if you have a healthy immune system.
+Even though you can spread this disease to another person, the bacteria does not usually cause the same infection, but instead, they may just trigger an upper respiratory infection like the flu or a cold if you have a healthy immune system.

 These sounds are usually considered a sign of walking pneumonia.
 To make an accurate diagnosis, the physician might also do a chest X-ray or possibly a blood test to see if your white blood count is elevated.
 To see what is causing the infection, they may also do a sputum test.

 Walking pneumonia will often go away on its own without treatment.
-Some doctors will choose this route, but if you have a compromised immune system the physician will likely opt to treat it.
-They may also opt to treat if you have had the symptoms for a considerably long time and they are not getting better or they are getting worse.
+Some doctors will choose this route, but if you have a compromised immune system, the physician will likely opt to treat it.
+They may also opt to treat if you have had the symptoms for a considerably long time and they are not getting better, or they are getting worse.

 When treating it, the physician will prescribe antibiotics to kill the bacteria that are causing the infection.
-The antibiotics are usually in pill form, but if the patient gets worse they can use intravenous antibiotics.
+The antibiotics are usually in pill form, but if the patient gets worse, they can use intravenous antibiotics.

-A physician may also prescribe a bronchodilators, which will help to keep your bronchial tubes clear to make breathing easier.
+A physician may also prescribe bronchodilators, which will help to keep your bronchial tubes clear to make breathing easier.